ayecue/greybel-languageserver/packages/node/README.md

 autocmd BufRead,BufNewFile *.src set filetype=src
 ```
+2. Don't forget to run :PlugInstall to install the necessary plugins.

+This configuration ensures that greybel-languageserver will be properly integrated into Neovim, and that .src files will be recognized with the correct syntax highlighting and LSP features.

-## How to add tooltips
+## How to Add Tooltips

-You can add your own meta descriptions in [this repository](https://github.com/ayecue/greyscript-meta).
-The workflow for this is as follows:
+Tooltips in `greybel-languageserver` can help provide additional context, such as method descriptions, to users.
+You can contribute your own tooltips by following this workflow:

-- create a PR with your changes in the [meta repository](https://github.com/ayecue/greyscript-meta)
+1. Fork and create a pull request (PR) with your changes to the [greyscript-meta repository](https://github.com/ayecue/greyscript-meta), where the meta descriptions are stored.
-- create a PR with the raised version to this repository
+2. Once your changes are merged, create a separate PR in this repository to update the version of `greybel-languageserver` to include the new meta descriptions.

-Additionally, there is the option to define methods via comments in the code.
+Additionally, you can define method-specific tooltips directly in the code using comments.
+This allows for quick, tooltips for individual methods.
 ```js
 // @type Bar
 // @property {string} virtualMoo